digital-land/specification/content/field/area-of-outstanding-natural-beauty.md

 ---
 cardinality: '1'
 datatype: string
-description: 'A protected area of countryside with a distinctive character and natural beauty'
+description: A protected area of countryside with a distinctive character and natural beauty
 end-date: ''
 entry-date: ''
 field: area-of-outstanding-natural-beauty